MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

 So, if your workload relies on deployment slots, you cannot derive your SLO solely from the Azure App Services SLA.
 As a workload team, it becomes necessary to hedge and predict the uptime availability.
 However, this prediction can be somewhat uncertain, which is why closely tying your SLO to the platform SLA can be problematic.

 Let's study another example.
 What does it mean for Azure Front Door to be available 99.99%?
 To achieve this, your design must adhere to specific criteria published in the agreement.
 Your backend must include storage, A GET operation should retrieve a file of at least 50KB in size, and you need agents deployed across multiple spots and at least five geographically diverse locations.
-This narrow use case of Front Door doesn’t guarantee features like caching, routing rules, or web application firewall.
+This narrow use case of Front Door doesn't guarantee features like caching, routing rules, or web application firewall.
 These aspects fall outside the scope of the SLA.

 ##### Common SLOs